btcpayserver/btcpayserver-doc/docs/Invoices.md

 | **Invalid (marked)**        | Status was manually changed to invalid from a settled or expired status | Store admin has marked the payment as invalid |
 | **Invalid (paidOver)**      | Paid more than the invoice amount, but failed to receive sufficient amount of confirmations within the time specified in store settings | Check the transaction on a blockchain explorer, if it received sufficient confirmations, mark as settled |

-* *Invoices paid via the [Lightning Network](./LightningNetwork.md) immediately go to a completed state, as their confirmation is instant.
+* *Invoices paid via the [Lightning Network](./LightningNetwork.md) immediately go to a settled state, as their settlement is instant.
 * **Paid Partial invoice usually happens when a buyer pays the invoice from the exchange wallet  which takes a fee for their service and deducts it from a total.
 In some cases, it happens when buyer enters an incorrect amount in their wallet.
 * ***Invalid - If you're receiving a lot of invalid invoices in your store, you may want to [adjust invalid invoice time in store settings](./FAQ/Stores.md#payment-invalid-if-transactions-fails-to-confirm-minutes-after-invoice-expiration).

 ## Archived Invoices